openstack-archive/tripleo-docs/deploy-guide/source/deployment/3rd_party.rst

         --config-file /usr/share/tripleo-common/container-images/overcloud_containers.yaml \
         --kolla-config-file /etc/kolla/kolla-build.conf

+.. note:: Add --use-buildah argument to use Buildah instead of Docker.
+          It'll be the default once CentOS8 becomes the testing platform during the Train cycle and onward.

 Or use `kolla-build` to build the images yourself, which provides more flexibility and allows you to rebuild selectively just the images matching a given name, for example to build only the heat images with the TripleO